 - Rubix cube – could be deamed a “toy” but we see it as mental stimulation ; )

-- Ties (sounds boring, but my kids go to church every week and love a new tie!
+- Neck Ties – Sounds boring, but my kids go to church every week and love a new tie!
 We are getting floral ties this year.

 - Water bottle